ardarslan/collaborative-filtering/README.md

     save_dir should be the path where the predictions will be saved to.

-### 5. Submit the training task to GPU with the following commands (indicated time necessary to reproduce results)
+### 5. Submit the training task to GPU with the following commands (indicated time is necessary to reproduce results)

     cd src/